 We began our Shakespeare in the Schools tours in 1993.
 Each year we took a play or adaptation into local schools.
 Hamlet had ten performances in 8 different schools and was seen by over 2000 students...many of whom had never seen a Shakespearean play...many had never seen ANY play before.

-We initiated a weeklong theatre experience in schools.
+We also initiated a week long theatre experience in schools.
 In just one week children audition, rehearse, and perform for an audience.
 All three county school districts participated and are eager for more.
 Over 200 children were involved.
-Now our elementary/middle school shows produce shows in less than two weeks.
-The 2008 production of WILLY WONKA JR. boasted a cast of 94 students!
+Now our elementary/middle school shows produce shows in less than two weeks in schools around Tioga County.

 We began our summer drama camp for kids in 1999.
-Nearly 500 kids have participated and now we offer two camps, one in Wellsboro and one in Knoxville.
+Over 1000 kids have participated and now we offer three camps, one in each school district in Tioga County.

 In all of these programs our focus is on the enormous impact the arts can have on a child.
 Far exceeding the technical skills of the particular performing arts, we're building self-motivation, confidence, poise...enabling the inherent passion to develop and blossom.

-Nineteen years has seen thousands of volunteers in all aspects of production: on stage, backstage, off stage.
+Since 1991, HG has seen thousands of volunteers in all aspects of production: on stage, backstage, off stage.
 Volunteers who meet every need.
 Tens of thousands of audience members from not only our local area, but all over Tioga County, plus many tourists and guests.
+Please contact us to get involved in any way.

-We are active members of the Pennsylvania Association of Community Theatres, entering award-winning entries four years in a row.
+We are active members of the Pennsylvania Association of Community Theatres, often entering award-winning entries.
 We are involved with the Bradford County Regional Arts Consortium.
-We have explored partnerships with regional community and university theatres with the view of performance opportunities once we build the space.